MDMA-assisted therapy for PTSD

 In 1985 MDMA was classified as a Schedule I substance under the Controlled Substance Act and could no longer be legally used outside of research.
 Before becoming illegal, some psychologists and psychiatrists combined MDMA with therapy to help people with psychological problems or challenges, including PTSD.
 Though we do not know exactly why MDMA-assisted therapy may help people with PTSD, we know that MDMA may increase positive mood and change the way we see and think about the world around us – potentially making it easier to think about and recall things that happened to us that are upsetting.
 People have claimed that they feel caring and forgiving toward themselves and others during an MDMA experience.
 It is possible that these drug effects, when combined with therapy, may help people work through thoughts, memories and emotions related to PTSD.

-While MDMA and similar compounds have continued to circulate illegally as recreational drugs, MAPS has designed and funded research, under FDA guidance, using MDMA in a therapeutic setting.
-The Pearl Psychedelic Institute is honored to be able to extend the fruits of their labors to western North Carolina by expanding access to the investigational treatment of MDMA-assisted therapy for PTSD through the MAPS Expanded Access Program.
+While MDMA and similar compounds have continued to circulate illegally as recreational drugs, MAPS has designed and funded research, under FDA guidance, using MDMA in a therapeutic setting through its Expanded Access Program.